cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerbi.md

 ResourceKey-based authentication SHOULD be blocked unless a specific use case (e.g., streaming and/or PUSH datasets) merits its use.

 <!--Policy: MS.POWERBI.5.1v1; Criticality: SHOULD -->
-- _Rationale:_ If resource keys are allowed, someone can move data without Azure AD OAuth bearer token, causing possibly malicious or junk data to be stored.
+- _Rationale:_ If resource keys are allowed, someone can move data without Entra ID OAuth bearer token, causing possibly malicious or junk data to be stored.
 Disabling resource keys reduces risk that an unauthorized individual will make changes.
 - _Last modified:_ June 2023

 ### Resources